louayemandari/nextjs-twitter/README.md

-##Twitter Clone Created with NEXT.JS and Supabase
+##Twitter Clone Created with NEXT.JS and Supabase.

 This app that i have created is a replica or a clone of the real twitter webapp.
 My Tech Stack:
 - Next.js with JSX syntax